 1. Get a personalized collar.

-You’re going to do your best to make sure your cat remains with you cat at all times, but in the event he runs off, you want to have a way to have him returned.
+You’re going to do your best to make sure your cat remains with you at all times, but in the event he runs off, you want to have a way to have him returned.

-2. Use a carrier.
+2. Use a pet carrier.

 Your cat may not love heading in to a cat carrier, but it’s sure better than letting him roam free in your car.
 Imagine opening the door and your cat bolting into the unknown.
-It may cry in the carrier, which is the saddest sound in the world, but it beats you crying!
+You cat may cry in the carrier, which is the saddest sound in the world, but it beats you crying!

 3. Pack your cat’s favorite food and treats.

-You won’t be feeding your cat on the trip, but you will when you get to your destination.
-Having your cat’s food with you will make him feel more secure.
+You won’t be feeding your cat on the road trip, but you will when you get to your destination.
+Having your cat’s favorite food with you will make him feel more secure.
 Changing his environment and food might be too much.

-4. Don’t worry about a litter box …
+5. Don’t worry about a litter box …

 Cats are smart.
 I’m not sure how their little bodies are wired, but they know there is no way for them to go to a bathroom on a road trip.
 So they don’t.
 They won’t go in the carrier, so don’t worry about that.
-When you get to your destination, have a litter box available and introduce your cat to it.

-… 5.
+… 6.
 Unless you’re staying overnight.

-6. Don’t leave your cat alone in the car.
+7. Don’t leave your cat alone in the car.